thiagarajant/qqq_tqqq_allocation/PROJECT_RULES.md

-# Project Rules for Stock QQQ TQQQ Data Project
+# Project Rules for Stock Market Analysis Project

 ## General Instructions to Remember

 1. **Save General Instructions**: When user provides general instructions, save them as rules/memory for this project only
-2. **Data Requirements**: Focus on daily open and close prices for QQQ and TQQQ for last 25 years
+2. **Data Requirements**: Focus on daily open and close prices for stocks and ETFs for comprehensive market analysis
 3. **Output Format**: Provide data in CSV format with Date, Open, Close columns
 4. **Error Handling**: Handle API issues gracefully and provide alternative solutions
 5. **Documentation**: Always provide clear documentation and usage instructions